 Submit an application through the Nationwide Multistate Licensing System (NMLS).

-NMLS website has instructions on how to submit an application for Oregon, or any other state.
+The NMLS website has instructions on how to submit an application for Oregon, or any other state.
 You can find

 resources and support section that may be helpful, particularly for first-time users.

 An application for a debt management service provider registration must also include :

-- Provide through NMLS an electronic surety bond in the amount of $25,000.
+- An electronic surety bond in the amount of $25,000.

-- Upload a sample budget worksheet
+- A sample budget worksheet uploaded to NMLS

 Oregon Secretary of State

 When you are ready to submit your application, NMLS will collect the registration fee (total of $350).
 For more detailed information, review the checklist in NMLS.